UniversityOfPlymouth-Electronics/Quartus21_Ubuntu/README.md

 sudo udevadm control --reload
 ```

-At this point, I perform a **reboot**.
-I am not sure if this is needed, but I do it anyway :)
+> At this point, I perform a **reboot**.
+I am not sure if this is needed, but I do it just to be sure.

 Now, when you plug in your USB-Blaster device, the permissions should be updated.
+However, it may still not work

-### Confirming the udev rules (optional)
+**Confirming the udev rules (optional)**

 We can verify that udev has given us the correct permission by looking at the file system (all devices appear as files in Linux)